Mcdonoughd/APO-WPI/README.md

   	/publists/ - Spring 2015 data
 regionals/ - registration data from a regionals.
 Names, nothing sensitive? restore/ - names and emails for internal mail service?
+.bash_history - auto-generated audit trail of the last 1000 bash commands used in console .viminfo - auto-generated audit trail of categorized vim activities APO.JPG - an undated picture of the chapter.
+George Kober is in it.
+Mail Packs.doc - info packet for spring 2000 sectionals
+README.md - general record of what is actually in this repo X.forward - mail forwarder aponews - mailing list for the internal apo mail service.
+Info from '95-'97 cdunn - email reciept for cdunn's registration for the spring 2000 conclave conclave.tar.gz - archive file containing email chains and relavent files for a conclave in the late 90s db.backup - contains names, emails, addresses, phone numbers of many. (nuke pls) dead.letter - some kind of auto reply message pledge.txt - spring '96 pledge class mailing list recruit.html - old site for recruitment topleft.gif - picture element for a webpage x.login - old login script for when you had to have modems execute a busy signal x.tcshrc - macros and environment vars for unix-based c-shell compatible shell